MakerBogans/BoganParts/dancollins/dirty-bird-cable-chain-mount/README.md

 ## Status

-I've this to my V2.4 350 mm, and it works well!
+I've got this on my V2.4 350 mm, and it works well!

 ## How to